The 10 Best Cursor Competitors and Alternatives in 2026

 Pricing

-Superblocks has custom pricing based on the number of creators, internal and external users, and the deployment model you choose.
+Superblocks’ pricing is custom.
+It depends on the number of creators, users, and deployment model you choose.

 Bottom line